 `There is no doubt that benzodiazepines are effective initially but they should generally be prescribed for no more than a fortnight, and rarely for four weeks."

 MIMS Magazine, 1987

 `Excessive growth in prescriptions for benzodiazepines in the 1970s led to concern over their use.
 The concern was reinforced by evidence that they were being prescribed for excessively long periods.
 Subsequent studies have shown that about two fifths of regular users of benzodiazepines develop pharmacological dependence and have withdrawal symptoms when the dosage of their drugs is reduced or treatment is stopped.’

 British Medical Journal, 1988

-On 1st March, 1988 at the 28th sitting of Standing Committee A on the "Health and Medicines Bill" at the House of Commons Mrs Edwina Currie, replying to questions about lorazepam said: "We have taken action because I have been worried about the problem.
+`At the 28th sitting of Standing Committee A on the `Health and Medicines Bill’ at the House of Commons Mrs Edwina Currie, replying to questions about lorazepam said: `We have taken action because I have been worried about the problem.
 Dr Vernon Coleman's articles, to which I refer with approval, raised concern about these important matters, and I sent them on to the appropriate bodies.
 I do not agree with everything that Dr Coleman says, but much of it is good plain common sense.
-I always read his column with the greatest interest."
+I always read his column with the greatest interest.’

 1st March 1988